 Revised: 12/15/2017, 1/19/2018

-This policy applies to all active and retired employees of Iona College (“the College”).
+This policy applies to all active and retired employees of Iona University (“the College”).

 - C. Retiree Health Benefits: For employees retiring at age 65 with ten (10) years of full time, continuous service on or after January 1, 1998, the College will share the cost of health care coverage for the employee, spouse, eligible dependents and surviving spouses.
 The employee will be responsible to pay a certain portion of the plan cost in order to receive coverage.